Severe Thunderstorm Warning issued for Harding, Perkins by NWS - News Break

 Severe Thunderstorm Warning issued for Harding, Perkins by NWS

-Effective: 2021-07-08 18:39:00 MDT Expires: 2021-07-08 19:45:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Harding; Perkins The National Weather Service in Rapid City has issued a * Severe Thunderstorm Warning for Northeastern Harding County in northwestern South Dakota Northern Perkins County in northwestern South Dakota * Until 745 PM MDT. * At 639 PM MDT, a severe thunderstorm was located 7 miles west of Hettinger, moving southeast at 35 mph.
-HAZARD...60 mph wind gusts and half dollar size hail.
+Effective: 2021-07-08 17:30:00 MDT Expires: 2021-07-08 18:30:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: This storm is producing large hail.
+SEEK SHELTER NOW inside a sturdy structure and stay away from windows!
+Target Area: Harding; Perkins The National Weather Service in Rapid City has issued a * Severe Thunderstorm Warning for Northeastern Harding County in northwestern South Dakota Northwestern Perkins County in northwestern South Dakota * Until 630 PM MDT. * At 530 PM MDT, a severe thunderstorm was located 12 miles north of Ralph, or 20 miles west of Hettinger, moving southeast at 25 mph.
+HAZARD...Golf ball size hail and 60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees. * Locations impacted include Lodgepole and Shadehill Reservoir.
-HAIL...1.25IN WIND...60MPHalerts.weather.gov
+IMPACT...People and animals outdoors will be injured.
+Expect hail damage to roofs, siding, windows, and vehicles.
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Lodgepole.
+HAIL...1.75IN WIND...60MPHalerts.weather.gov

 Comments / 0